spine-tools/Spine-Toolbox/docs/source/case_study_a5.rst

    *Design View*.
 This will open the *Add Data Store* dialog.
    Type ‘input’ as the Data Store name and click **Ok**.

 #.
-Repeat the above operation to create a Data Store called ‘output’.
+Repeat the above procedure to create a Data Store called ‘output’.

+#.
+Create a database for the ‘input‘ Data Store.

+   #.
+Select the `input` Data Store item in the *Design View* to show the *Data Store Properties*
+      (on the right side of the window, usually).

+   #.
+In *Data Store Properties*, select the *sqlite* dialect at the top, and hit **New Spine db**.

+#.
+Repeat the above procedure to create a database for the ‘output’ Data Store.

 #.
 Click on the small arrow next to the Tool icon |tool_icon| and drag the ‘SpineOpt’
    item from the drop-down menu into the *Design View*.